Floaters are tiny spots that you may notice drifting in front of the eyes.

 The eyeball is filled with clear jelly (vitreous humour) and floaters are bits of debris in this that cause a shadow over the retina at the back of the eye.

 Are floaters a concern?

-Floaters are common and usually not serious.
+Floaters are not usually harmful.

-Larger floaters can be distracting and affect concentration when reading or driving.
+Larger floaters can be distracting and may affect concentration when reading or driving.

 However, floaters can be serious if they are caused by separation of the vitreous gel from the retina - called posterior vitreous detachment (PVD).
 Symptoms also include flashing lights in the vision.

 Eye drops won't remove floaters.
 In severe cases a procedure to remove the vitreous humour, along with the debris, and refill the eye with an artificial solution may be recommended.
 This is called a vitrectomy but it is not often done due to risks of eye surgery.
 The procedure may not be available on the NHS.